A Draft Status Report

-While weve drawn on our own experience in RV travels, we also requested our readers input on the problems they had encountered in various parks.
-By and large we found that most shared concerns about certain issues: These are:
+While we’ve drawn on our own experience in RV travels, we also requested our readers’ input on the problems they had encountered in various parks.
+The primary concerns expressed can be summarized in the list below.
+Please feel free to post these for your guests if you find it of value...

 1. Animal owners not taking proper care of their pets.
 Poop, unattended animals, barking, jumping,